-Antoine Predock, born in 1936 in an American architect based in New Mexico.
+Antoine Predock was born in 1936 in Missouri, the United States.
+He currently resides in Albuquerque, New Mexico.

 One of his most well-known works is The New Acropolis Museum in Athens, Greece.
 This museum is said to store the most important works of art and architecture, including the archaeological findings of the past city Acropolis.

 35. Bjarke Ingels – The 8 House

-Bjarke Ingels, born on October 2, 1974, is a Danish architect known for his innovative and ambitious design approach, many of his buildings defy traditional architectural stereotypes.
+He is known for his innovative and ambitious design approach, many of his buildings defy traditional architectural stereotypes.

-One of his most notable projects is the “8 House”.
+One of his most notable projects is the “8 House” located in Copenhagen (DK).
 The building is a mixture of three types of residential housing and retail and office spaces.

-Château Cheval Blanc is a winery designed by our architect where his focus was not put only on the structure but also on the contrast between the landscape and the design of the building.
+Château Cheval Blanc is a winery in Saint-Emilion, France.
+While designing, De Portzamparc’s focus was not put only on the structure, but also on the contrast between the landscape and the design of the building.